Extreme heat: A media resource guide

 NIHHIS works to address all heat and health issues, including:

 NOAA supports many efforts related to extreme heat, including an Extreme Heat Risk Initiative that provides funding to improve climate information and services to bolster heat resilience and address urban heat islands, which disproportionately impact communities of color.
-NOAA’s Regional Integrated Science and Assessment (RISA) teams focus on the regional impacts of compound events such as heat and drought.
+NOAA’s Climate Adaptation Partnerships (CAP), formerly RISA, focuses on the regional impacts of compound events such as heat and drought.
 Earth System Science and Modeling programs also investigate heat extremes.

 Heat impacts on marine systems

 Extreme heat can also be destructive and deadly for marine systems.
-An unprecedented marine heat wave dominated the northeastern Pacific from 2013 to 2020 and upended ecosystems across a huge swath of the Pacific Ocean, causing fishery collapses and fishery disaster declarations up and down the coast.
-Scientists believe climate change may make marine heat waves more common in the future and developed global forecasts offsite link that can provide up to a year’s advance notice of marine heatwaves.
+In 2023, a marine heat wave caused unprecedented heat stress conditions in the Caribbean Basin, including waters surrounding Florida and in the Gulf of Mexico.
+A marine heat wave dominated the northeastern Pacific from 2013 to 2020 and upended ecosystems across a huge swath of the Pacific Ocean, causing fishery collapses and fishery disaster declarations up and down the coast.
+NOAA launched an experimental marine heatwave forecasting tool in 2023, providing a future-focused look at how temperatures are changing.
+Scientists believe climate change may make marine heat waves more common and global forecasts offsite link can provide up to a year’s advance notice of marine heatwaves.

 Media contact